 Where the Contractor proposes to use a hammer, for some or all of the pile driving, which is of smaller size (mass or rated energy) than the Design hammer detailed in Annexure MRTS65.1, it shall comply with or exceed the requirements shown in Table 7.5.3.
 Requests to use an Alternative hammer shall be referred to the Administrator for his consideration, and potentially his approval.
 Such requests shall include revised Minimum Energy Inputs per blow and final set to be achieved when using the proposed hammer.
-Note that this final set shall not be less than 2.5 mm/blow, and the drop height shall not exceed 2.0 m.
+Note that this final set shall not be less than 2.5 mm/blow, measured as an average over ten blows, and the drop height shall not exceed 2 m.